The schools eligible to apply for grant funding are:

 Teachers and Administrators, we have compiled a great checklist for starting and maintaining your School Garden.
 Just email:

 While there are many useful guides for school gardens, this checklist is meant to serve as a guide to developing new edible school garden using Hydro Harvest Farms automatic Vertical Hydroponic Garden.
 It is meant to help schools get their gardens started.
+Also, we offer a free written proposal to meet your grant requirements.
+All grants will ask you how your are spending the money and we will send you a proposal for your garden to help you qualify for the grant.
+Most school grants are easy to apply for, so what are you waiting for?
+We are here to help!

 The Captain Planet Foundationwill fund as many projects as its annual resources allow.